hesthub/iac/osx/blog-part2.md

     ...
 ```

 Dynamic roles can simplify complex setups and save processing time, as skipped roles do not need to be handled by Ansible.
-This feature is especially useful for multi-machine setups, where the environment and requirements can be large, complex, and ever-changing.
+This feature is handy for multi-machine automation, where the environment and requirements can be large, complex, and ever-changing.

-## conclusion
+# conclusion

 And that wraps up part two of this Ansible series.

-We have now gained a more robust and solid understanding of how to use roles in Ansbile to structure our playbooks, automate multiple machines from the same book, and separate complex setups into bit-sized chunks.
+We have now gained a more robust and solid understanding of using roles in Ansible to structure our playbooks, automate multiple machines from the same book, and separate complex setups into bite-sized chunks.

-We explored diffrent ways of using roles, including both static and dynamic inclusions, and saw how they can be used to make our playbooks more maintainable and efficent.
+We explored different ways of using roles, including both static and dynamic inclusions.
+We saw how Ansible uses roles to make our playbooks more maintainable and efficient.

-In the next part of this Ansible journey, we will finalize our bootstrap playbook, create our very own collection and explore Anisble Galaxy, the hub and repository for sharing Ansible content with other creators, stay tuned.
+In the next part of this Ansible journey, we will finalize our bootstrap playbook, create our collection, and explore Ansible Galaxy, the hub and repository for sharing Ansible content with other creators; stay tuned.